b-sullender/CAPI/README.md

   CodeBlocks - Unix Makefiles (Fedora 32)
 ```
 On Linux the included TestApp program uses X11 for creating windows with a frame buffer.
-See the HELP.txt file for details about installing the needed X11 dev package.
+See the [HELP](https://github.com/b-sullender/CAPI/blob/main/HELP.md) file for details about installing the needed X11 dev package.

 # Using CAPI
 After building the project files, run the included TestApp program to test CAPI.
-TestApp has several commands for testing the CAPI library (see HELP.txt for details).
+TestApp has several commands for testing the CAPI library, see the [HELP](https://github.com/b-sullender/CAPI/blob/main/HELP.md) file for details.
 You can include CAPI.h and link to CAPI.lib (Linux, libCAPI.so) in your C/C++ projects.
 Exported CAPI functions start with **capi_** to identify them.
 Some wrapper functions (E.g. zpipe.c functions) may not use the **capi_** identifier.